Canon 800D versus Nikon D7000

 An illustration of the physical size and weight of the Canon 800D and the Nikon D7000 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 800D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is considerably larger (106 percent) than the Canon 800D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably larger (6 percent) than the Canon 800D.
 Moreover, the D7000 is substantially heavier (47 percent) than the 800D.
 It is noteworthy in this context that the D7000 is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.